Anatomical pathology technologist

 Working hours

-You'll usually work 37.5 hours per week.
-However, you may need to work a shift pattern, be on-call and go into work out of hours.
+You'll generally work 37 to 40 hours per week, which includes additional overtime and on-call work.
+You may need to work a shift pattern, be on-call and go into work out of hours.

 What to expect